 - Service your tools and equipment.
 Make a list of what needs repair or replacement.
 Do it right away while it’s top of mind, or schedule it for those winter months when you’re homesick for your garden.
 Fall can also be a good time to find bargains on tools and equipment.

-Bring the kids into the process!
 Tilling and most amending are adult jobs, but many kids love to help with other tasks in the garden.
 (Especially when it involves piles of leaves!)
-It’s also a wonderful, gentle way to introduce young children to the cycles of life, death and renewal.
+It’s also a wonderful, gentle way to introduce young children to that natural life cycle.

 If you have a new baby or are just plain too busy to do everything, just do what you can (or hire the neighbor kid to do it).
 But preparing your garden for winter doesn’t have to be a major ordeal.
 Spread the jobs out over a few days or a few weeks, and before you know it, you’ll look forward to winterizing as a satisfying and relaxing ritual to end the year.